vim-scraper/vim-scraper.github.com/news/_posts/2010-10-17-github-organizations.md

 Without warning, everyone following vim-scripts was bumped out.
 Sorry!
 I tried creating a [vim-scraper](http://github.com/vim-scraper) user for interested people to follow but that had problems of its own.
 Besides, who would think to follow vim-scraper when you want to watch what's happening on vim-scripts?

-This organization was barely 10 minutes old and already it was starting to smell putrid.
+This organization was barely 10 minutes old and already it was starting to smell bad.

 After a few more hours I managed to work around all of the problems except [one showstopper](http://github.com/develop/develop.github.com/commit/4ec1902ca7573aeacdf29866556fcf0ac827b290#comments).
 Oh well!
-There's no way to convert an organization back into a user so I had to delete vim-scripts and start from scratch.
+There's no way to convert an organization back into a user so it was time to delete vim-scripts and start from scratch.

 Even if GitHub fixes all the problems we ran into, I don't think I'll convert back any time soon.
 Feel free to follow vim-scripts without